Documenting Your S-L

-STEP 1: Completing the Experiential Learning Agreement (paper) form
+STEP 1: Completing the Service-Learning Experiential Learning Agreement (paper) form

-The Experiential Learning Agreement Form has been designed to keep ALL participants in community-based experiential learning (like service-learning or internship classes) "in the loop" for communications and risk management purposes.
+The SL Agreement has been designed to keep ALL participants in community-based experiential learning (like service-learning or internship classes) "in the loop" for communications and risk management purposes.
 The form has four pages, each of which has instructions printed at the top:

 - PAGE 1 contains info about YOU and your class.
 Fill this out and give it to whoever will be supervising you in your volunteer work or internship.